To the Members

 The Company will make available the Annual Accounts of the subsidiary companies and therelated information to any member of the Company who may be interested in obtaining thesame.
 The annual accounts of the subsidiary companies will also be kept open forinspection by any member at the Registered Office of the Company and that of therespective subsidiary companies.

-As required pursuant to section 92(3) of the Companies Act 2013 and rule 12(1) of theCompanies (Management and Administration) Rules 2014 an extract of annual return in MGT9 as a part of this Annual Report is annexed as
+As required pursuant to section 92(3) of the Companies Act 2013 and rule 12(1) of theCompanies (Management and Administration) Rules 2014 an extract of annual return in MGT9 as a part of this Annual Report is Annexed as Annexure-III.

 Company has not accepted any deposits covered under Chapter V of the Companies Act2013